Best Christmas Events in Colorado 2023

 Come to the Dickens Christmas Experience at the United Methodist Church in Arvada.
 This family-friendly event kicks of the Advent with Victorian charm, food, and activities.

-Enjoy crafts, musical performances, theatrical hosts, a market to find unique gifts, pictures with Santa, a Victorian Dinner, and more.
+Enjoy crafts, musical performances, theatrical hosts, a market to find unique gifts, pictures with Santa, and more.

 December Delights